 Prince of Wales Award

+The 2017 Award was won jointly by the Children's Summer Club, a street-based youth club in Barnstaple, and the Crediton Community Bookshop, which aims to promote literature and literacy for the benefit of people in mid-Devon.
 The photo above shows Cathie Holden, centre, chatting with The Prince of Wales about Crediton Community Bookshop’s Schools Outreach Programme with Dee Lalljee, left, bookshop manager.
 Photo credit: Charlie Richards